AmpersandTarski/Ampersand/commands.md

   * ***--help*** Now gives information about the level where it is called:
     * `ampersand --help` gives help about the commands and global options.
     * `ampersand <command> --help` gives information about the command-specific options.
+  * We used to have the possibility to fiddle around with the formal ampersand metamodel.
+This has been generalized, and we now have another metamodel as well, called SystemContext.
+The latter is used during the generation of prototypes.
+This is still an experimental feature.
+    * ***--add-semantic-metamodel, --meta-tables*** Changed to `--addMetaModel=FormalAmpersand`.
+          All relations, views, idents etc. from the specified metamodel will be available for use in your model.
+These artefacts do not have to be declared explicitly in your own model.

 * Unchanged (but now only available for relevant commands)
   * ***--outputDir=DIR***